 I wouldn't rely on either.
-My colleague Tieraona Low Dog, M.D., cautions that wild yam, used in a number of hormone-containing medicines, is not an herbal contraceptive and definitely will not prevent pregnancy.
+My colleague Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, cautions that wild yam, used in a number of hormone-containing medicines, is not an herbal contraceptive and definitely will not prevent pregnancy.
 Queen Anne's lace once was used as a sort of "morning-after" treatment; some limited evidence suggests that it might work - emphasis on might.

 There are several non-pharmacological approaches to birth control.
 Of these, your best bets are the ""barrier" methods.
 Used consistently, diaphragms are 84 percent effective when coupled with a spermicidal cream; used consistently and correctly, condoms are 97 percent effective - and also reduce the risk of sexually transmitted diseases.